-- Electricity is supplied by a sole supplier, Eskom, and distributed by the Municipality. - (ii) Minimum standards for distribution are determined nationally and must be adhered to in order to conform to both safety and continuity of supply norms. - (iii) Due to the fact that a large part of the operating expenditure consists of bulk electricity purchases, tariff structures and levels are very sensitive to any change in the cost of supply by Eskom. - (iv) Electricity is supplied under a distribution license, granted by the National Electricity Regulator of South Africa (NERSA) for a specific area of jurisdiction.
+- (i) Electricity is primarily supplied by Eskom and distributed by the Municipality. - (ii) Minimum standards for distribution are determined nationally and must be adhered to in order to conform to both safety and continuity of supply norms. - (iii) Due to the fact that a large part of the operating expenditure consists of bulk electricity purchases, tariff structures and levels are very sensitive to any change in the cost of supply by Eskom. - (iv) Electricity is supplied under a distribution license, granted by the National Electricity Regulator of South Africa (NERSA) for a specific area of jurisdiction.
 All tariff structures and tariffs must be approved by NERSA prior to application thereof by a distributor on an annual basis.

-Electricity is distributed by Stellenbosch Municipality in the towns of Stellenbosch and Franschhoek.
+Electricity is distributed by Stellenbosch Municipality in the areas of Stellenbosch, Johannesdal, Pniel and Franschhoek.

-Eskom distributes electricity in Jamestown, Raithby, Kylemore, Klapmuts and the rural areas.
-Drakenstein Municipality supplies electricity to Johannesdal and Pniel.
-In these areas, the distribution is managed, operated and controlled by the applicable service provider.
+Eskom distributes electricity in the areas of Jamestown, Raithby, Kylemore, Klapmuts and the rural areas.
+In these areas, the distribution is managed, operated, and controlled by the applicable service provider.